The holiday shopping season might be the best time for manufactured spending

 Be sure to check out GiftCard Granny and Gift Card Wiki for the highest selling rates.
 You might even come across some great deals on Amex Offers that can help you increase your profit margins.

-I was recently targeted for $150 off $700 at Jimmy Choo, so I’m going to dig into that a little and see if I can resell a popular pair of shoes on Poshmark.
-The great thing about Poshmark is that they authenticate all items over $500 at their HQ, which gives peace of mind to buyers and protects sellers.
+I was recently targeted for $150 off $700 at Jimmy Choo, so I’m going to investigate and see if I can resell a popular pair of shoes on Poshmark.
+The great thing about Poshmark is that they authenticate all items over $500 at their HQ, which gives buyers peace of mind and protects sellers.
 That makes the transaction a little less stressful for everyone.

 Retail arbitrage

-Retail arbitrage has been around for years and a lot of people doing it are in it for the cash rather than the miles.
+Retail arbitrage has been around for years and many people doing it are in it for the cash rather than the miles.
 Trevor from Tagging Miles actually has a Mile High Reselling Club and organizes events where you can learn more about this.
 Somehow, these events always sell out before I hear about them or they clash with my existing plans.

 I’ve dabbled in retail arbitrage here and there.
 With the holiday shopping season coming up, retail arbitrage is a viable option.
 Do your research on popular toys, for example, and you can do quite well buying and reselling them while earning miles.
 It takes work, but so does everything else in this hobby.